 The development and use of Artificial Intelligence (AI) will have both social and ethical impact.
 Because this technology has consequences for society, these are also key topics that need to be addressed by researchers and policymakers.
 And right now, the European Union is funding two projects addressing these issues under the “Science for and with Society” funding scheme: SIENNA and SHERPA, that will bring results that can help shape the ethical framework on new technological developments.

-We will inform participants about;
+We informed participants about;

 - Key ethical issues and recent case studies related to AI (with regard to the fundamental techniques, methods and approaches, general implications and risks, AI products and applications);